-- A. The City Arborist shall prepare administrative guidelines to this Chapter consisting of rules, regulations, procedures, and landscape drawing requirements for the administration and enforcement of this Chapter. - B. Changes or modifications to the Landscape Standards shall be approved by majority vote of the City Arborist, the Planning and Zoning Commission and the City Council following public hearings. - C. The City of Hammond through the Inspection Division of the Building Department shall be authorized to collect a fifty (50) dollar application fee to cover processing charges which shall be included in the total building permit fees as required for the implementation of this Development Code.
+- A. The City Arborist shall prepare administrative guidelines to this Chapter consisting of rules, regulations, procedures, and landscape drawing requirements for the administration and enforcement of this Chapter. - B. The City of Hammond through the Inspection Division of the Building Department shall be authorized to collect a fifty (50) dollar application fee to cover processing charges which shall be included in the total building permit fees as required for the implementation of this Development Code.